Kanchenjunga Circuit Trek

 The trekking route of Kanchenjunga passes through the conservation area, and you’ll need a KCAP permit as well.
 The permits are provided by the Nepal Tourism Board in Kathmandu or Taplejung.

-The cost of the Kanchenjunga Conservation Area Permit is NRS 2000 for foreigners and SAARC Nationalities, and the cost is NRS 500.
+The cost of the Kanchenjunga Conservation Area Permit is NRS 2000 for foreigners and SAARC nationals, and the cost is NRS 500.

 This trek typically spans 15 to 18 days and traverses diverse landscapes, from dense rhododendron forests to high-altitude glaciers.
 Hence, a guide with experience and navigation abilities is the highest priority.
 Moreover, the trail is in a landslide-prone area.
 It requires meticulous planning and trip organization.